SanderMertens/flecs/Manual.md

 -----|-------------|-------
-EcsComponent | Stores the size of a component | Read EcsTypeComponent | Stores information about a named type | Opaque EcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read/write EcsPrefabParent | Internal data for prefab parents | Opaque EcsPrefabBuilder | Internal data for prefab parents | Opaque EcsRowSystem | Internal data for row systems | Opaque
+EcsComponent | Stores the size of a component | Read EcsTypeComponent | Stores information about a named type | Opaque EcsPrefab | Indicates that entity can be used as prefab, stores optional prefab parent | Read / Write EcsPrefabParent | Internal data for prefab parents | Opaque EcsPrefabBuilder | Internal data for prefab parents | Opaque EcsRowSystem | Internal data for row systems | Opaque